 Generally, I think they are a good deal if you’re interested in one stock in particular as they decrease costs in acquiring the stock.
 However, you must be willing to deal with extra paperwork as each DRIP will be its own account (as far as I know) versus being able to hold many stocks in one brokerage account.

-Now I never have seen that with my holdings that I have DRiP “turned on” for, and it sounds like a royal pain in the tuchos, if that is the case.
-Not sure if this is a regulatory thing in the states, or their trading account owners screwing around, but this would drive me crazy as well.
-It also means that the power of the DRiP, which is adding more stock, and thus making future dividends larger, kind of gets lost in this type of set up, no?
-Seems kind of odd.
+I have never seen that with my holdings that have DRiP "turned on."
+It sounds like a royal pain in the tuchos if that is the case.
+I'm not sure if this is a regulatory thing in the states.
+It could also be their trading account owners screwing around.
+This would drive me crazy as well.
+It also means that the power of the DRiP gets lost in this type of setup.
+The DRiP adds more stock and makes future dividends larger.
+Seems odd.

 Congrats on 500!!!!